dotnet/aspnetcore/README.md

 To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.
  * Run command `brew tap aspnet/k` to tap the ASP.NET vNext related git repositories.
-If you had already tapped the repo for previous releases, run `brew untap aspnet/k` to delete the old commands and tap again to get the updated brew scripts.
+ * Run command `brew update` to ensure you have the latest copies of the formulae
  * Run command `brew install kvm` to install KVM.
-This also automatically install the latest KRE package from https://www.nuget.org/api/v2 feed.
+This also automatically install the latest KRE package from our release feed.
+  * If you'd like to run on the bleeding edge, you can use the `brew install kvm --HEAD` command to get the absolute latest version.
  * Run command `source kvm.sh` on your terminal if your terminal cannot understand kvm.

 #### Linux: